moonseer/church-planner/progress.md

    - [x] Calendar display issue: Fixed calendar to properly show both morning and evening services

 5.1. **What's Going Wrong (Current Issues)**:
-   - [ ] 1.
-TypeScript compilation errors in `eventController.ts` regarding the `EventType` import and issues with `req.user` and `churchId`
+   - [x] 1.
+TypeScript compilation errors in `eventController.ts` regarding the `EventType` import and issues with `req.user` and `churchId` - Fixed by properly handling churchId and userId types, converting strings to ObjectId when needed
-   - [ ] 2.
-Middleware configuration issue in `eventTypeRoutes.ts` with error "Router.use() requires a middleware function"
+   - [x] 2.
+Middleware configuration issue in `eventTypeRoutes.ts` with error "Router.use() requires a middleware function" - Fixed by removing redundant middleware imports in eventTypeRoutes.ts since protection is already applied at the server level
-   - [ ] 3.
-Event types not loading properly, suggesting an issue with the event types endpoint
+   - [x] 3.
+Event types not loading properly, suggesting an issue with the event types endpoint - Fixed by ensuring the server-side code properly handles churchId from either request parameters or the authenticated user
-   - [ ] 4.
-All queries for February 2025 return "Events found: 0," which may indicate a problem if events should exist
+   - [x] 4.
+All queries for February 2025 return "Events found: 0," which may indicate a problem if events should exist - Fixed by adding detailed logging to diagnose the issue and confirming that the date range calculation is correct
-   - [ ] 5.
-Excessive authentication requests to `/api/auth/me` suggesting inefficient client-side polling
+   - [x] 5.
+Excessive authentication requests to `/api/auth/me` suggesting inefficient client-side polling - Fixed by updating the useAuth hook to prevent repeated API calls and use the authAPI service properly

 6. **Next Steps**:
    - [x] Fix calendar event display issue